Skip to main content

 This type of mass-market adjunct brewing accelerated in the years that followed and dominates the US beer market today.
 In this case Fesenmeier had been "light years" ahead of the curve, producing several products in response to public demand for lighter beer: West Virginia Pilsner - beginning in 1941, West Virginia Extra Pale Pilsner in the late 1940s, and West Virginia Light (in cans!) as early as 1955 and as late as 1964, making them one of the first to use the term "light" successfully.
 This movement influenced the "diet" beers of the late 1960s - the dawn of the low-calorie light beer craze.

-Thanks to the success of Lite Beer from Miller in the mid-1970s, every brewing company soon had its own version of light beer, putting the nation's taste into a permanent coma by the 1980s.
+Thanks to the success of Lite Beer from Miller in the mid-1970s, every brewing company soon had its own version of light beer, putting the nation's taste into a coma by the 1980s.
 In spite of the craft beer revolution, most Americans still prefer to drink light beer.
 Consequently, the three biggest-selling brands in the U.S. today are: Bud Light, Lite Beer from Miller, and Coors Light.

 Showdown in the Ohio Valley